History of bison conservation in Canada: Plains bison

-In the early 1800s, there were an estimated 30 million bison on the Great Plains.
+In the early 19th century, there were an estimated 30 million bison on the Great Plains.
 But profits in the lucrative robe trade stimulated overhunting of the plains bison by indigenous peoples and white settlers alike.
 The bison on the western plains were the last to be affected by white American expansionism, but by the 1850s even those herds had declined.
 Westward migration of domesticated animals and people destroyed grazing grounds, and drought and new diseases exacerbated the decline.
 The plight of the bison was largely seen as the superiority of man over nature until the early 19th century.

 Historian Andrew Isenberg argues that the rise of capitalist ideology drove indigenous and white hunters alike to compete for every last animal, and that a multitude of factors – disease, drought, westward expansion, commercialization and industrialization of hunting, colonialism, and the introduction of domestic animals from Europe – caused the near-extinction of the bison.
 Others note that the bison depletion was a problem of the tragedy of the commons, the opposite of capitalism: The bison were communal property, not private property, therefore they were abused and squandered for short-term gain that ultimately caused long-term problems, as no one person or group was responsible for maintaining a healthy population.